 Let us also suppose that soon afterward another missionary, this time representing a different religion, drops off a Koran for you.
 How could you judge whether it was reliable?
 For us to be rational in our beliefs, we must apply reason to them and not simply tradition or emotions.

-Fulfilled Bible prophecy is the ultimate litmus test on the validity of the inspiration of God's word.
+Fulfilled Bible prophecy is the ultimate litmus test that shows its words matter.
 Such fulfillments show that the authors were divinely inspired and not merely lucky at guessing.